 There are a few essential features of DocuSign’s free plan, including:

 - Sign an unlimited number of documents.
-This is a convenient feature for those who need to sign multiple documents regularly.
+This is a convenient feature for those who must sign multiple documents regularly.

 - Store documents in the cloud.
 This means you can store your documents in the DocuSign system, making it easy to access them when needed.